MyDryDay/UoB_BC_Team_Generator/README.md

   3. Follow the on-screen prompts.
   4. All done!
 Your generated HTML page should be in the "dist" folder in the downloaded / cloned repository.

+  A demo video of the project can be found [here](https://drive.google.com/file/d/1buNzn_uut3EGx4RMdR6jpC7oGbIPZcPu/view?usp=sharing)

   ### License ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)(https://opensource.org/licenses/MIT)

 Project created using the MIT license.